Steve Bellán

 Bellán left the Mutuals in 1873 and returned to Cuba to play in their newly formed baseball leagues.
 In what is often cited as the first organized baseball game ever played in Cuba, his Club Habana defeated Club Matanzas 51–9 on December 27, 1874.
 He later became the club's player-manager, from 1878 to 1886, and led them to three Cuban League championships.
-He has been called "The Father of Cuban Baseball" for his role organizing the first Cuban baseball game, his success as a player and manager, and his continued influence on the game after his career had ended.
+Bellán has been called "The Father of Cuban Baseball" for his role in organizing the first Cuban baseball game, his success as a player and manager, and his continued influence on the game after his career had ended.

 Early life

-Born as Esteban Enrique Bellán on October 1, 1849 in Havana, Cuba to a wealthy Cuban father and an immigrant Irish woman.
-He was sent, along with his brother, to The Bronx in 1863 to study at St. John's College, known today as Fordham Preparatory School and Fordham University, which was common among Cuba's wealthy Catholic families.
+Born as Esteban B. Bellán Hart on October 1, 1849 in Havana, Cuba to a French father named Bernardo Bellán and an Irish woman named Maria Hart, he was sent, along with his brother, to The Bronx in 1863 to study at St. John's College, known today as Fordham Preparatory School and Fordham University, which was common among Cuba's wealthy Catholic families.
 Having been exposed to the game in Cuba by American sailors, he soon joined the school's baseball teams: first, during his Fordham Prep years, the Second Division Live Oaks, and then, as a college student, Fordham Rose Hill Baseball Club.

 After graduating in 1868, at the age of 18, he joined the Union of Morrisania, a member of the NABBP that was based in The Bronx, today a part of New York City.
 He played in one season for the Unions, and helped them claim the national championship for the 1868 season.

 Professional career

-Nicknamed "The Cuban Sylph" for his elegant and stylistic play as a third baseman, Bellán joined the Troy Haymakers in 1869, while the team was member of the NABBP and still an amateur team. to 1872 for the Troy Haymakers.
+Nicknamed "The Cuban Sylph" for his elegant and stylistic play as a third baseman, Bellán joined the Troy Haymakers in 1869, while the team was member of the NABBP and still an amateur team.
 He played with the Haymakers through the 1869 and 1870 seasons when professionalism was officially permitted.
 The Haymakers then became a charter member of the NAPBBP in 1871, and Bellán played in all 29 of their games, 28 of them at third base, and one at shortstop.
 In 128 at bats, he collected 32 hits, hit three doubles, three triples, scored 26 runs, and had a .250 batting average.
 His nine bases on balls that season placed him eighth among the league leaders.

-In 1872, Bellán played in 23 of the 25 games that the Haymakers games, while appearing at third base, shortstop, and in center field.
+In 1872, Bellán played in 23 of the 25 games for the Haymakers, while appearing at third base, shortstop, and in center field.
 He collected 30 hits, with four doubles, and had a .261 batting average.
 After the 1872 season, the Haymakers folded, and Bellán signed with the New York Mutuals for the 1873 season.
 He played eight games for the Mutuals, splitting his time at third and second base.
 His career statistics for his NAPBBP career include: a batting average of .252, 69 hits, 52 runs scored, 42 RBIs, nine doubles, three triples, and five stolen bases in 60 games.